citizenfx/fivem-docs/content/docs/scripting-manual/using-new-game-features/fuel-consumption.md

         -- Only run script if fuel consumption is turned on globally. if GetFuelConsumptionState() then
-            if IsPlayerInVehicleAtGasStation() then

-                local vehicle = GetVehiclePedIsIn(PlayerPedId(), false)
+            -- Check if player is in a vehicle. local vehicle = GetVehiclePedIsIn(PlayerPedId(), false)
+            if DoesEntityExist(vehicle) then

+                if IsVehicleAtGasStation(vehicle) then

                     ProcessGasStationEnter(vehicle)

                     -- If G is pressed on a keyboard. if IsControlPressed(0, 58) then
                         ProcessGasStationFuelPurchase(vehicle)
+                    end
                 end
             end
         end